learning-zone/javascript-basics/README.md

 console.log(array1); // Output: Array [4, 5, 2, 3, 0, 1]
 ```
-**array.every()**: The every() method tests whether all elements in the array pass the test implemented by the provided function.
+**l.) array.every()**: The every() method tests whether all elements in the array pass the test implemented by the provided function.
 It returns a Boolean value.
 ```javascript
 function isBelowThreshold(currentValue) {
   return currentValue < 40;